-Next up on Northwest Salmon Derby Series is PSA Bellingham Salmon Derby on July 13-15 and Big One Salmon Derby July 25-29 at Lake Coeur d’Alene in Idaho.
+That was followed by the Big One Salmon Derby on July 25-29 at Lake Coeur d’Alene in Idaho.

-It’s also not too soon to start getting excited about a coho season in central and northern Puget Sound during the prime fishing month of September.
-I’ve confirmed the PSA Edmonds Coho Derby is Sept.
-8, and the biggest derby on West Coast – the Everett Coho Derby is date stamped for Sept.
+It’s also not too soon to start getting excited about coho in September and be sure to enter the PSA Edmonds Coho Derby on Sept.
+8, and the biggest derby on West Coast – the Everett Coho Derby on Sept.
 22-23.

-That is where we’ll draw the lucky name to win a grand-prize KingFisher 2025 Falcon Series boat powered with a Honda 150hp and 9.9hp trolling motors on an EZ-loader galvanized trailer.
-It is fully rigged with Scotty downriggers, Raymarine electronics, a WhoDat Tower and a Dual Electronic Stereo – for a $65,000 value.
-Not bad to get your name pulled out of a hat or maybe a cement mixer like we did last year in Everett.
+That is where we’ll draw the lucky name to win a grand-prize $65,000 KingFisher 2025 Falcon Series boat powered with Honda 150hp and 9.9hp motors on an EZ-loader galvanized trailer.
+It is fully rigged with Scotty downriggers, Raymarine electronics, a WhoDat Tower and a Dual Electronic Stereo.
 Details: www.NorthwestSalmonDerbySeries.com.